structured-log/structured-log/README.md

   .filter(logEvent => logEvent.properties.length === 0)
 ```

+The predicate should take a log event as its only parameter, and return true or false.

-### Enrichers
+### Enrichment

-Log events going through the pipeline can be enriched with additional properties
+Log events going through the pipeline can be *enriched* with additional properties
 by using the `enrich()` function.

 ```js